benhoyt/juju-docs/sdk/interact-with-pebble.md

 * `working_dir`: working directory to run the command in
 * `timeout`: command timeout in seconds
 * `user_id`, `user`, `group_id`, `group`: UID/username and GID/group name to run command as
+* `service_context`: run the command in the context of the specified service

 Here is a (contrived) example showing the use of most of these parameters: